bensenx/bensenx.github.io/_teaching/Felipe.md

 * Outstanding Glazer and trained multiple employees Glazing
 * Forklift driver in most cases
 * Catch quality issues and work on proper way to solve the problem
+* Use the registration system to book complete unit into cart